 Captain Scott was selected to become an astronaut by NASA in 1992.
 Serving as a mission specialist, he logged over 24 days in space; including 3 spacewalks totaling over 19 hours.

 He has advised elected officials on matters related to space and aeronautics.

 Semi-retired Capt.
 Scott currently serves as Senior Advisor to the President for External Relations at Florida Institute of Technology.
 Capt.
 Scott holds the rank of professor of aeronautics in the college of aeronautics and professor of music in the college of psychology and liberal arts.

 Captain Scott’s book Reflections from Earth Orbit was published in 2005.

 Chief Executive Officer and President

-Mr. Laurent Joined ETC in 2011 as CFO, was elected as President in November 2013 and named Chief Executive Officer and Director in September 2014.
-From 1980 to 2008 he was with Fedders Corporation where he served as Executive Vice President and Chief Financial Officer from 1987 to 1998 and from 2004 to 2008.
-From 1998 to 2004, Mr. Laurent served as Executive Vice President – Acquisitions and Alliances.
+Mr. Laurent joined ETC in 2011 as Chief Financial Officer, was elected as President in November 2013 and named Chief Executive Officer and Director in September 2014.
+From 1980 to 2008, he was with Fedders Corporation where he served as Executive Vice President and Chief Financial Officer from 1987 to 1998 and from 2004 to 2008.
+From 1998 through 2004, Mr. Laurent served as Executive Vice President – Acquisitions and Alliances.
 Mr. Laurent was a private consultant from 2008 through 2010.
-Mr. Laurent received a B.S. in accounting from Villanova University.
+Mr. Laurent received a B.S. in Accounting from Villanova University.